jondot/signup/README.md

 # Signup

-A Go based service to take in beta signups.
+A Go based web service to collect signup emails.
+Great for when you need to set up a quick beta launch/signup landing page.

+Easily deployable to Heroku.

 Demo <a href="http://jondot.github.com/signup">is here</a>, demo source <a href="https://github.com/jondot/signup/blob/master/example/signup.html">is here</a>.

+## Getting Started

+Signup can be easily deployed on Heroku:

+    $ git clone git://github.com/jondot/signup.git
+    $ heroku create -s cedar --buildpack git@github.com:kr/heroku-buildpack-go.git

+Now go ahead and add a MongoDB plugin (which ever you prefer), then we
+continue:

+    $ heroku config:add HOST=http://<app-name>.herokuapp.com
+MONGO_HOST=http://user:pw@<host> MONGO_DB=signup PROJECTS=<project-name>

+Visit `http://app-name.herokuapp.com` and see if you get a `pong.`.

+## Usage

+You need to POST an `email` to a project that is in your `PROJECTS` list.

+    $ curl -d "email=foo@example.com" http://app-name.herokuapp.com/project-name

+### Ajax: Using Precooked Script

+The signup server has a *special* endpoint that you can use to save yourself from manually placing the javascript POST code.

+It will inject a snippet of javascript which will hook onto your form:

+    <script type="text/javascript" src="http://app-name.herokuapp.com/script/project-name/%23form-id"></script>

+To handle flash errors/success messages, by default, on success it will show an element with the `signup-success` ID, and on failure it will show an element with the `signup-failure` id.

+To reset errors/success, it will hide elements which has the `signup-flash` class.

-## Deploying
+## Details

-Signup can be deployed on Heroku, and using the free-tier MongoDB plugins, it can provide for storing contacts, so that you get a 0-maintenance , 0-cost service.

-You'll need to add these environment variables. for example:
+Here is a complete listing of the environment variables:

+### Environment

     HOST        http://my-nifty-signup.heroku.com
     MONGO_HOST  http://example.com